bobbyiliev/introduction-to-sql/ebook/en/content/002-install-mysql.md

 This will allow you to connect to your database via a graphical interface rather than the `mysql` command-line tool.

-If you want to have a production ready MySQL database, I would recommend giving DigitalOcean a try:
+If you want to have a production-ready MySQL database, I would recommend giving DigitalOcean a try:

 [Worry-free managed database hosting](https://www.digitalocean.com/products/managed-databases/)